Samatha Meditation vs Vipassana Meditation

 One interesting method that was taught by Sayadaw Pannananda was to draw a circle in the dirt (floor) about 1 foot in diameter.
 Additionally, around the edge of the circle use different colors that make the circle stand out from the surrounding area.

-As a result, you will gain strength in your concentration and this will enable you to focus for longer without having to refresh the mental image.
-When you advance to Vipassana practice this will be a very useful tool!
-In fact, without a solid foundation of concentration skill it would be very difficult to achieve insight knowledge which is the objective of Vipassana meditation.
+As a result, you will gain strength in your concentration and this will enable you to focus for longer periods of time without having to refresh the mental image.
+As you advance in your practice you will begin to feel the Samatha meditation benefits.
+Additionally, as you progress you can begin to incorporate Vipassana techniques into your practice.
+In fact, without confidence in your concentration skills it would be difficult to accrue insight knowledge which is the objective of Vipassana meditation.

 Benefits of Samatha Meditation

-As your mind reaches a state of uninterrupted concentration you will experience a calming sensation.
+As your mind reaches a state of uninterrupted concentration you will begin to appreciate the calm abiding meaning of Samatha meditation.
 This is possible because you have blocked the defilements out of your mind for an extended period of time.
-Buddhists call this sensation jhana (absorption level).
+Buddhists call this sensation appana samadhi (absorption level concentration).
 Mentally and psychologically, this is the equivalent of breathing pure oxygen.
 This will greatly enhance your mental health and could even evolve into supernatural powers.

 Talks on Meditation given in the Blue Mountains by Venerable Chanmayay Sayadaw